am-bush650/flask-student-management-system/README.md

 - Messaging system between students, professors, and staff
 - Flexible scheduling and calendar integration (basic placeholder)
 - File uploads for assignments
-- Web interface styled with Bootstrap (or Tailwind)
 - Export student records as PDF and CSV
 - Bulk CSV upload of grades
 - Notifications and reminders for events (basic support)